EpicentralLabs/docs/src/options-for-starters/calls-and-puts.md

-# Options: Basics - Calls & Puts
+# Options For Starters - Calls & Puts

 This page will cover the basic foundation of **Call Options** and **Put Options**, how they work, and whether or not going **Long** or **Short** would be beneficial to a traders position.